CemionCFG/text_xor_agg/README.md

 ## Script name: create_xor_aggregate.sh

-- This script creates a postgres aggregate function
+- This script creates the postgres aggregate function
 - It also declares a few auxiliary functions (beware of name collisions)
 - Run once to create the aggregate function in your postgres DB.